mmhobi7/OIDv6_ToolKit_Download_Open_Images_Support_Yolo_Format/README.md

 <img align="right" src="images/yolo_bounding_box_format.png" width="250" height="250">

 ## Yolo annotation type
-`you have specifiy in argument --yoloLableStyle`
+`you have specifiy in argument --yoloLabelStyle`

 that will save labels in yolo format which is: